OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-vue.md

     ![Yeoman generator](../images/yo-office-excel-vue.png)

-    After you complete the wizard, the generator will create the project and install supporting Node components.
+    After you complete the wizard, the generator creates the project and installs supporting Node components.

 4. Open **src/App.vue**, replace contents of `<template> ... </template>` block with the following code and save the file.